Obasegun123/Obasegun123/README.md

 - 🌱 I’m currently enjoying a nice ride with the .NetCore and Django Framework
 - 👯 I’m looking to be part of an open source community
 - 🥅 2024 Goals: Learn more about AI
-- ⚡ Fun fact: I love to play games
+- ⚡ Fun fact: I love to read books

 ## Skills and Interests